umbalaconmeogia/sso-example/multiple-subdomain-yii2/README.md

   ```
 2. Update *config/web.php*, edit *user* and *session*.
 For example:
   ```
+    'request' => [
+        // cookieValidationKey should be the same in all system.
+        'cookieValidationKey' => '-xgXpIztef26QPXq6MRLpsq9h2QupWpO',
+    ],
     'user' => [
         'identityClass' => 'app\models\User',
         'enableAutoLogin' => true,